jeffkempster/starfield/README.md

 * Create new star shapes other than perfect circles.
 * Figure out how to properly display an SVG in a Jupyter Notebook.
 It only shows the top 10%-15% of the image for some reason.
-* Provide some parameters to the star size.
-Instead of just totally random, have it make more small stars or more large stars.
 * I would like to get real star position data from somewhere to feed this tool, so it could make real star fields.
 I would need to translate the star position to a x, y coordiante.
 I would also probably use magnitude to determine the radius of each star.